- I would like to take a class, but have not applied to the program yet.

 Is GMAT required?

-Yes, the official GMAT (www.mba.com) or GMAT Alternative is required for the MBA program.
+Yes, the official GMAT (www.mba.com) is required for the MBA program.
 The MPNA and MMIS programs require that all incoming students take the Metropolitan State University diagnostic assessment exam which covers reading, writing and math skills.
 If you are unable, for distance or other reasons, to travel to the campus for assessments you may take the official GMAT (www.mba.com) or GMAT Alternative instead.

 How do I apply?